 A standard monofocal IOL is a fixed lens (it doesn't move) that is designed to deliver improved vision at one distance (usually far).
 The potential drawback is that after surgery, you may need to wear glasses for near and intermediate vision, even if you didn't wear glasses before surgery.

 A toric IOL adjusts for individual astigmatisms and may minimize the need for distance vision glasses after surgery.
+The TRULIGN Toric IOL corrects your cataracts and your astigmatism.
+It also gives you a broader range of vision, from arm's length to distance.

 A multifocal lens uses multiple visual zones that are built into the lens to provide vision at various distances.
 It's almost like the rings of a target, with some rings being dedicated to distance vision, while others are used for near vision, similar to having a bifocal or trifocal lens inside the eye.
 A multifocal IOL projects multiple images, requiring your brain to adjust to the differences.
 Some patients have difficulty adjusting to seeing this way.
 Additionally, intermediate vision (at arms length) may be compromised because multifocal IOLs are designed mainly for near and distance vision, at the exclusion of intermediate vision.
 With multifocal IOLs, patients can have potential issues of glare and halos especially when driving at night.